Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Cornwall and are not the council.
 About us

-• Extended Performance Days: The addition of Thursday as a day for audible music was a significant point of contention, with objectors arguing that this would exacerbate noise nuisance and impact those who work on Fridays.
+• Extended Performance Days: The addition of Thursday as a day for audible music was opposed, with concerns that this would increase overall disturbance.

-• Licence Duration: The application for a perpetual licence was questioned by some, who felt it limited future scrutiny and accountability.
+• Perpetual Licence: The application for a perpetual licence was questioned, with concerns that it could limit future scrutiny and accountability.

 Attendees